 Pic.
-12 View on the eastern part of the Greater London with Canary Wharf and the Tower of London at the front, click to enlarge.
+12 View the eastern part of Greater London with Canary Wharf and the Tower of London at the front, click to enlarge.

 Pic.
 14 The Tower of London seen from the Sky Garden, click to enlarge.

 Pic.
-16 London City Hall and Thames rives seen from the Sky Garden, click to enlarge.
+16 London City Hall and Thames rives saw from the Sky Garden, click to enlarge.

 Pic.
-17 View from the Sky Garden towards the Westow Hill (112m.a.s.l.) – one of the highest hill in London and North Downs range 20km ahead, click to enlarge.
+17 View from the Sky Garden towards Westow Hill (112m.a.s.l.) – one of the highest hills in London and the North Downs range 20km ahead, click to enlarge.

 Pic.
-18 The Shard and south bank seen from the Sky Garden, see original image.
+18 The Shard and south bank as seen from the Sky Garden, click to enlarge.

 Pic.
-19 And take a detailed look on the Shard view platform and see the people there :), cropped picture, see the original image.
+19 And take a detailed look on the Shard view platform and see the people there :), cropped picture, click to enlarge.